rb1193/recipe-api/README.md

 ## Deployment

-To deploy, push the master branch.
-This will trigger a docker container build.
-You should also push a tagged version of the build.
+To deploy, push a docker container build with the "latest" tag.
+You should also push a semantic version of the build.

 To create and push a tagged build:

-`docker build --tag rbrown1193/recipe-rest-api_web:{tag} -f ./Dockerfile.prod . && docker push rbrown1193/recipe-rest-api_web:{tag}`
+`docker build -t rbrown1193/recipe-rest-api_web:{tag} -f ./Dockerfile.prod . && docker push rbrown1193/recipe-rest-api_web:{tag}`

 SSH into the server and run the following commands: